-Carmela Mariano, Marsia Marino
+Carmela Mariano & Marsia Marino

-- Associate professor in Pianificazione e Progettazione territoriale e urbanistica, Sapienza Università di Roma, Department of Pianificazione, Design e Tecnologia dell'Architettura, via Flaminia 72, Roma. carmela.mariano@uniroma1.it - Ph.D student in Pianificazione, Design e Tecnologia dell'Architettura, Sapienza Università di Roma, Department of Pianificazione, Design e Tecnologia dell'Architettura, via Flaminia 72, Roma. marsia.marino@uniroma1.it

-Abstract
+Dipartimento di Pianificazione, Design, Tecnologia dell'architettura, Sapienza Università di Roma, carmela.mariano@uniroma1.it marsia.marino@uniroma1.it

+ABSTRACT
-Contemporary urban planning is nowadays getting involved into thematics related with the slow and unceasing city transformations.
-This circumstance, highlights the need for overcoming the sectoral approach to urban complexity, in favor of a more integrated one (Macciocco, 2015), but at the same time it also shows the great opportunity of making a sustainable change, from a polysemic point of view, in the urban transformation and regeneration strategies which involve contemporary cities and territories.

-The territorial context to which reference is made is the urban area; the challenge is about the adaptation to the physical, social and economic transformations that characterize the contemporary city; the methodology applied is the Urban Project.
-In this regard, particular relevance is given to the design of public space and its relevant role for the construction of urban quality (Mariano, 2012; Mariano, 2015).
-The contribution focuses on urban transformations induced by the effects of climate change, with specific reference to the increasingly frequent floods: highlighting their effects, in terms of design, on public space, and analyzing some good practices that have managed to transform the calamitous event into an urban development engine (Mariano; Marino, 2018 a, b).

-The paper proposes a critical reflection on two case studies: the "Water Square" in Benthemplein (Rotterdam), and the "Climate tiles" project in Copenhagen.
-These represent two different ways of intervening on public space, in which urban regeneration becomes a tool for ecological reconversion of city areas compromised by the effects of climate change.
-This analysis, through an inductive process, aims to identify some theoretical-methodological and operational references to be tested in urban contexts affected by calamitous events, through an ecological approach of the Urban Project procedure.
+Contemporary urban planning is nowadays getting involved into thematic related with the slow and unceasing city transformations.
+This circumstance highlights the need for overcoming the sectoral approach to urban complexity, in favor of a more integrated one.
+The context to which reference is made is the urban area; the challenge is about the adaptation to the physical, social and economic transformations; the intervention tool to which the contribution refers is that of Urban Project.
+The authors focus is referred to the urban transformations induced by the effects of climate change, with specific reference to the increasingly frequent floods: highlighting their effects ,in terms of design, on public spaces, and analyzing some good practices that have managed to transform the calamitous event into an urban development engine.
+The paper proposes a critical reflection on two case studies, "Water Square" in Benthemplein and "Climate tiles" in Copenhagen that represent ways of intervening on public space, at different scale, the first one in the field of urban planning, the latter in the field of Urban Design, complementary approaches for an ecological reconversion of city areas compromised by the effects of climate change.

-Keywords

-Urban and sustainable project; Public spaces; Climate change
+Keywords: Urban and sustainable project, Public spaces, Climate change